 As opposed to fluorescence and luminescence, absorbance detection is an absolute measurement quantified in Optical Densities (ODs).
 OD is defined as the logarithmic ratio between the intensity of light hitting a probe and the intensity of the light transmitted through it.
 Alternatively, transmission, the portion of light that passes the sample, can also be used.

 Absorbance microplate readers, also called spectrophotometer plate readers, are used for different applications in various fields, such as academic life science research, drug discovery and screening, clinical laboratories, synthetic biology and food or water quality monitoring.

 Compared to a standard spectrophotometer that measures one probe at a time in a cuvette, a microplate reader can measure the same absorbance assay with higher throughput.
-It can measure a full 96 well microplate in seconds, or 384 or 1536 well plates in a few minutes.
+Basic readers are typically compatible with 96-well microplates (absorbance 96 plate readers).
+High-end instruments can measure 384- or even 1536-well plates.

 What is an absorbance microplate reader?